Ivacy VPN review verdict

 Ivacy’s Android app provides the same connection modes (streaming, secure download, and unblocking), a connection list displayed by country or city, a kill switch, split tunneling, and multiport mode.
 However, protocol support is limited to OpenVPN UDP or TCP.
 Other than that, I have to say that I have encountered no problems with this app.

-It's a similar story with the iOS app, aside from the lack of a kill switch and its use of IKEv2 rather than OpenVPN, but it's an app I have not tested yet, as I don't own any iOS devices.
+It’s a similar story with the iOS app; aside from the lack of a kill switch and its use of IKEv2 rather than OpenVPN, it’s an app I have not tested yet, as I don’t own any iOS devices.

-Finally, the Ivacy representative I reached out to told me that WireGuard support is coming in 2021.
+Finally, the Ivacy representative I contacted told me WireGuard support is coming in 2021.

-I want to note that while I have a below-par internet connection, it is a very stable one.
-I only encountered connection issues on rare occasions, despite reading that other users have encountered such issues.
-This review is based on my own experience, so I cannot consider those.
+I want to note that while I have a below-par internet connection, it is very stable.
+I rarely encountered connection issues despite reading that other users have encountered such issues.
+This review is based on my experience, so I cannot consider those.

 Split tunneling was easy to set up and worked on Windows, macOS, and Android apps.
 I consider it quite useful as it allows you to use one browser for stream unblocking, for instance, and the rest to browser the web normally without suffering the performance hit.

-The killswitch worked quite well in my tests, but with such slow speeds and big latency at times, it's hard to imagine that it will always prevent leaks during a VPN connection loss.
-I could not produce such a scenario, but that's one reason you need a high-quality connection from the VPN provider.
+The killswitch worked quite well in my tests, but with such slow speeds and big latency, it’s hard to imagine that it will always prevent leaks during a VPN connection loss.
+I could not produce such a scenario, but that’s one reason you need a high-quality connection from the VPN provider.